What conservatives really mean when they call for law and order

 Because the Idaho protesters were the right kind—white and conservative—the police exercised restraint in the face of violence because it was not worth the risk to protesters’ safety.
 Where would Blake be right now if Kenosha officers also believed risking his life wasn’t worth it?

 That question is unlikely to ever be raised, given that the guy with the biggest megaphone yelling about “LAW and ORDER” is President Donald Trump, who has defined his administration and his re-election campaign on his own wild and inaccurate assessments of what constitutes “LAW” and “ORDER”—alone and together.
-He starts at the top, trafficking in bogus falsehoods that leading Democrats —Barack Obama, Joe Biden, and Hillary Clinton—are criminals who take every opportunity to break the law.
+He starts at the top, trafficking in bogus falsehoods that leading Democrats—Barack Obama, Joe Biden, and Hillary Clinton—are criminals who take every opportunity to break the law.
 He’s responded to racial justice protests by gassing demonstrators in front of the White House and sending federal troops into American cities.
 He’s cheered on “lockdown protesters” who defy public health orders.
 Meanwhile, his entire administration has been one ethical violation after another.
-Many of his closest advisers—Stephen Bannon, Paul Manafort, Roger Stone, and Michael Cohen just to name a few—have been either charged or convicted of crimes.
+Many of his closest advisers—Stephen Bannon, Paul Manafort, Roger Stone, and Michael Cohen, just to name a few—have been either charged or convicted of crimes.
 And while Kenosha was reckoning with yet another vile police shooting, team Trump has been repeatedly violating federal ethics law live on television as they stage the Republican National Convention this week.

 Throughout history, we have seen how what is “law and order” for the dominant culture doesn’t apply to everyone.
 But as this era of pervasive corruption, state-sanctioned violence, and a pandemic that’s killed nearly 180,000 people makes abundantly clear, the harshest punishments for violating “law and order” are only doled out to certain people in certain places.
 When Trump and other right-wingers say they want “law and order,” they’re really sending a signal—less a dogwhistle than a bullhorn—to the other people guided by white supremacy: Break any law you want to maintain the current order.